Putney Student Travel has collaborated with National Geographic since 2007.

 National Geographic and Putney Student Travel have teamed up to offer an array of unique trips for high school students in some of the most spectacular places in the world.

-For more information about 2014 expeditions and workshops, visit
+For more information about National Geographic’s 2015 programs, visit